 - If you want to avoid switching trains very often, you can go from Tokyo Station directly to Otsuki Station in 1 hour and 15 minutes by taking the Limited Express Kaiji, but it will cost more than 2,500 yen (roughly 1,000 yen more than the previous option).

 - From Otsuki Station to Kawaguchi Station, you have to pick the Limited Express Fuji Excursion that will take 40 minutes and will cost around 1,800 yen

 To get to Kawaguchiko Station from Tokyo (Shinjuku) by bus it’s cheaper because you can take a highway express bus which takes you there in less than 2 hours and costs only 2,000 yen.
 (Info and reservation available at Highway buses website)

-Once you get to Kawaguchiko Station, you can pick a Fujikyuko bus and drop off at Akaike.
+Once you get to Kawaguchiko Station, you can pick a Fujikyu bus and drop off at Akaike.
 It takes around 30 minutes.
-And if you need more detailed information on Fujikyuko Bus you can visit their website for fares and timetable.
+And if you need more detailed information on Fujikyu Bus you can visit their website for fares and timetable.

 As you can see, you have to be a little motivated to see the Aokigahara Forest, but it is really worth it.

 You may also like:Is Mount Fuji worth seeing?